 Filters are created from differing materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters grab more dirt but may decrease your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could tempted to use a HEPA filter, know that's like adding a MERV 16 filter in your heating and cooling system.
 It’s extremely unlikely your system was made to work with amount of resistance.
-If you’re concerned about indoor air quality in Indianapolis, consider adding a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This unit works in tandem with your heating and cooling system.